 • Gloves: Recommended.
 They help prevent fatigue, and if you happen to fall over, they become significant in value.

 • Shorts: Some people are rather tough and can ride in just about anything.
 Our recommendation is to look at a pair of cycling shorts in the $50-100.00 price range for optimum comfort.

 • Shoes: Cycling shoes are simply better since they are designed for cycling.
 We recommend a quality road shoe combined with a clip in pedal system.

 • Socks: A quality wicking cycling sock is best.

 • Jersey: If this is your first ride, we will give you one.

 • Foul Weather: Say it isn’t so!
 But just in case, a suitable cycling rain jacket, pants and overshoes will make life a lot easier.

-• Position or bike fit: Call your preferred bike shop, cycling club, or participate in a RFMC training ride and have your fit evaluated.
+• Position or bike fit: Call your preferred bike shop, cycling club, or participate in a RFMC Orientation Ride and have your fit evaluated.
 In general, the road bike position when properly fitted (but perhaps with a slightly elevated handle bar) is best for long rides.

 • Saddle: There has been some terrific advancement in saddles in the last few years.
 If yours is not comfortable (and you already wear good shorts) the best thing you can do is to talk to your favorite bike shop and see what they have and try a few different saddles out.
 Saddle comfort is key to an enjoyable ride.